 If you think about this you'll realize that this is just another way to define cohesion and coupling.
 We want to increase the cohesion between things that change for the same reasons, and we want to decrease the coupling between those things that change for different reasons.

-That is why if I want to switch the DBMS from MySQL to something else like PostgreSQL, Oracle or SQL Server I need only change the Data Access layer.
-If I want to change the output from HTML to something else like PDF, CSV or XML I need only change the Presentation layer.
-Each component in the Business layer handles the data for a single database table, so this only changes if the table's structure, data validation rules or business rules change.
+That is why if I want to switch the DBMS from MySQL to something else like PostgreSQL, Oracle or SQL Server I need only change the component in the Data Access layer.
+If I want to change the output from HTML to something else like PDF, CSV or XML I need only change the component in the Presentation layer.
+Each component in the Business layer handles the data for a single business entity (database table), so this only changes if the table's structure, data validation rules or business rules change.
 The Business layer is not affected by a change in the DBMS engine, nor a change in the way its data is presented to the user.

 So if my implementation follows the descriptions provided by Uncle Bob, who invented the term, then who are you to tell me that I am wrong?